-Click on the <Speaker> button to mute / activate the audio.
+Click on the <Listen> button to mute / activate the audio.
+Users must select the suitable transmission mode under Streaming > Audio to enable this function.

-NOTE: This function is only available for user accounts who have been granted this privilege by the administrator.
+NOTE: This function is only available for user accounts that have been granted this privilege by the administrator.
+Please refer to Security: Add user > Talk/Listen for further details.

-Snapshot button
+Snapshot Button